Models, simulations and predictive measures of network performance

 The process is designed to ensure that incorrect or potentially distorting data is not able to influence the results and that those results are shown in a way that can be clearly understood and relied upon.

 Collection – General principles

-- Opensignal collects billions of individual measurements every day from smartphones worldwide, under conditions of normal usage, including measurements in both indoor and outdoor locations.
+- Opensignal collects billions of individual measurements every day from over 100 million devices worldwide, under conditions of normal usage, including measurements in both indoor and outdoor locations.
 As users spend most of their time in indoor locations, most of our measurements will correspondingly be collected from indoor locations.

 - To calculate our video metric, we use video content providers selected to represent typical user experience.
 Our measurements are designed so that operators cannot optimize their networks to treat our traffic differently and therefore impact the results without making actual improvements to their networks.